beromir/Servas/README.md

 # Servas

 A self-hosted bookmark management tool.
+Servas is based on Laravel and Inertia.js and uses Tailwind CSS and Svelte for the frontend.

 ![](./docs/images/home.jpg "Home view")